apache/incubator-graphar/cpp/README.rst

     $ mkdir build
     $ cd build
     $ cmake -DNAMESPACE=MyNamespace ..
-    $ make -j8       # if you have 8 CPU cores, otherwise adjust
+    $ make -j8       # if you have 8 CPU cores, otherwise adjust, use -j`nproc` for all cores

 Debug build with unit tests: